geniusinaction/group-vision/group-vision.md

 1. [Act kindly and professionally](#Act-kindly-and-professionally); and,
 2. [Do good work](#Do-good-work).

 This document explains what these two points mean.
+There is also an [Appendix on Group Admissions](#Appendix-on-Group-Admissions) and an [Acknowledgements](#Acknowledgements) section.

 ## Act kindly and professionally